 When working with a reputable, advanced home care agency, you will still oversee the care your loved one receives.
 You just will not be responsible for the time-consuming, day-to-day caregiving responsibilities.
 If you use Comfort Keepers, you will also benefit from guaranteed shifts and being able to delegate care management and household management.

-If you have been avoiding doing so, now is the time to determine the financial impact that home care makes on your life.
+If you have been avoiding doing so, now is the time to determine the financial impact that advanced home care makes on your life.
 You may find that allowing others to do the job is a smart financial decision for the entire family.

 At Comfort Keepers, we are proud to provide quality in home assisted living to seniors in: